 The regulations have been issued with a view to ensuring that:

-- skill games are conducted in a fair and transparent manner and that the sector is kept free from crime;
+Skill games are conducted fairly and transparently and that the sector is kept free from crime;

 What are the criteria which the Authority shall take into consideration in classifying a game?

 The criteria which the Authority shall take into consideration in determining whether a game is a skill game or a controlled skill game shall include the following:

 The presence of random draws and their effect on the outcome;

 Whether the game is played for money and, or prizes with a monetary value;